Orpius/SDK/docs/UserGuide/index.md

 When Orpius talks to a model, it follows a structured loop that lets the model both reply and call tools:

-1. A **Prompt Originator** (for example, a user chat, an agent running a task, an event, a schedule, or an Operation) sends a text prompt to Orpius.
+1. A *Prompt Originator* (for example, a user chat, an agent running a task, an event, a schedule, or an Operation) sends a text prompt to Orpius.
-2. Orpius calls the configured **LLM**, supplying the prompt, conversation context, and the set of tools the model is allowed to use.
+2. Orpius calls the configured LLM, supplying the prompt, conversation context, and the set of tools the model is allowed to use.
 3. The LLM returns a JSON response that can contain:
    * **0 or 1 messages** for the Prompt Originator, and
    * **0 or more tool call requests** (API/tool invocations).